confluentinc/schema-registry/docs/intro.rst

 :ref:`configuration settings<schemaregistry_config>`.
 The default configuration
 included with the Schema Registry includes convenient defaults for a local testing setup and should be modified for a production deployment.
-By default the server starts bound to port 8081, expects Zookeeper to be available at ``localhost:2181``, and a Kafka broker at ``localhost:9092``.
+By default the server starts bound to port 8081, expects |zk|
+to be available at ``localhost:2181``, and a Kafka broker at ``localhost:9092``.

 If you started the service in the background, you can use the following command to stop it: